Hobart, Tasmania, Australia

 About Mona Choo

 In 2013, Choo graduated from Central Saint Martins, University of the Arts London, with an MA in Art & Science.
-The course was pivotal in helping to expand Choo's repertoire.
-Much of her work is heavily inspired by the intersection of science and spirituality, and this led Choo to diversify and grow her skill set, venturing into object-making and sculpture.
-In 2009, Choo was awarded the International Print Artist-In-Residence at the Victoria & Albert Museum, London.
+Much of her work is heavily inspired by the intersection of art, science and spirituality.
+In 2009, Choo was awarded the International Print Artist-In-Residence at the Victoria & Albert Museum in London.
 The six-month residency enabled Choo to pursue her interest in the supernatural, consciousness and the metaphysical, through her art practice.
 In exploring the nature of our consciousness against the backdrop of a physical, material world, Choo's residency proposal sought to investigate whether a person's energy, and therefore their consciousness, could be "˜imprinted' into an object when that person creates the object, or handles it, resulting in the notion that an object can be a kind of "˜energy storage vessel', and has within it's constitution a form of residual memory of a person's life.
 The residency resulted in six workshops conducted at the V&A for the participation of the staff and public.
 In 2010, Choo was commissioned by the Financial Times and RBS Coutts for their annual "˜Women In Asia' Awards.
 The four pieces of work from this commission was given to the winners as the award itself, and resulted in a solo exhibition and presentation of the awards in Singapore.
 Choo's professional experience includes conducting printmaking workshops for children and adults at the Victoria & Albert Museum in 2012, and running a workshop at Central Saint Martins for the MA Art & Science course.
 In the same year, Choo was invited to exhibit, represent and coordinate the Singapore delegates to the inaugural Printmaking Triennial in Macao S.A.R.
 She has also spoken publicly at the Victoria & Albert Museum and at various events, including the Pop-Up Singapore House in London, part of the London Design Festival, in 2012, and at the inaugural postgraduate art and science symposium "˜State of Matter: collisions and connections in art and science' held at Central Saint Martins in 2013.
 Mona Choo has been shortlisted for a number of group shows on numerous occasions since 2008.
 She has exhibited in the US, including New York, as well as London, Melbourne, Hong Kong and Singapore.
 Her work is in the permanent collection of the Singapore Art Museum, the collection of the Printmaking Research Centre of Macao, and private collections including the United Overseas Bank of Singapore, Leo Burnett, and personal collections in the UK, Switzerland, Australia, the US and Asia.
-Her most recent shows this year include "˜Encounters in Art & Science' at the British Library; FloatArt London, part of the Mayor's Thames Festival 2013; the Art Lacuna Prize at Art Lacuna SPACE, and she was also shortlisted for the neo:graduates 2013 prize, for which the exhibition is held at neo:gallery22 in Bolton, UK until December 2013.
+Recent shows from 2013 to the present include "˜Encounters in Art & Science' at the British Library; FloatArt London, part of the Mayor's Thames Festival 2013; the Art Lacuna Prize at Art Lacuna SPACE, and she was also shortlisted for the neo:graduates 2013 prize.
+In 2014, Choo was shortlisted for the South Place Hotel Art Prize and the Central St Martins Graduate Consultancy Programme.
+She was invited to exhibit at the PfefferSS15 Fashion Press Day in London.
+In 2015, Mona Choo was represented by Art-2 Gallery at Art Stage Singapore, one of Asia's leading international art fairs.
+She is currently shortlisted for the Wapping Project Berlin Residency.

 MA Art & Science, Central Saint Martins, University of the Arts London.